Adornis/typescript/README.md

 ### Env Vars

-- `TYPESCRIPT_EXTERNAL_PATH` can be set to the path of a typescript node package anywhere on your computer to be able to use a different version that is used in the package by default
+- `TYPESCRIPT_EXTERNAL_PATH` can be set to the path of a typescript node package anywhere on your computer to be able to use a different version that is used in the package by default -- only works when you clone locally, ask Meteor why, I don't know
 - `TYPESCRIPT_DISABLE_WARNINGS` can be used to only show lifecycle information and errors

 ### Default Compiler Information